Sweetie (internet avatar): Outcome

 During the ten weeks of operation, Sweetie was contacted by more than 20,000 users from 71 countries.
 Terre des hommes identified 1,000 suspected predators, and passed their names, IP addresses, and social media accounts on to Interpol.

 The first arrest resulting from Sweetie-gleaned information occurred in Brisbane, Australia, in February 2014; however, Troels Ørting Jørgensen of the European Cybercrime Centre has expressed concerns that judges may consider Sweetie to have been entrapment, and thereby rule inadmissible any data ultimately sourced to Sweetie.
 Sweetie led to the arrest of 46 people in Australia.
 In 2014, an Australian man became the first person to be convicted as a result of the sting operation.
-Scott Robert Hansen, a registered sex offender, pleaded guilty to sending sending obscene pictures of himself to Sweetie, possessing images of child sexual abuse on his computer, and failing to comply with a sex offenders order.
+Scott Robert Hansen, a registered sex offender, pleaded guilty to sending obscene pictures of himself to Sweetie, possessing images of child sexual abuse on his computer, and failing to comply with a sex offenders order.
 He was sentenced to two years in prison.

 Sweetie has since been retired and "will not be used again".